Ventures/haproxy-confd/README.md

 etcdctl set "/haproxy-<haproxy_id>/services/myapp/port" "80"
 ```

 The dynamic backend resolving expects to find your backend IPs from DNS using the given service name.
+This is achieved using the new DNS resolving functionality of HAProxy 1.6.

 ### Backend selection through URL matching